maksim1744/rviewer/README.md

 + Fit picture to screen size with `0`

 ## Export frames
 Currently exporting animation is not supported.
 Available options are either export one/all frames as `svg`, or one/all frames as `png`.
 You can configure some settings for convertion in file `settings.json` in the folder with `rviewer.exe` (it will be created on first attempt to create `png`).
-[Inkscape](https://inkscape.org/release) is used to convert `svg` to `png`, it's location is specified in settings file.
-Be aware that creating `svg` files is much faster than covertion to `png`, so you may want to use another tool.
-However, make sure that text renders correctly, mainly vertical alignment and font.
-This was the main reason for using Inkscape instead of rust libraries.
+Conversion can be done using [Inkscape](https://inkscape.org/release) or [rsvg-convert](http://manpages.ubuntu.com/manpages/xenial/man1/rsvg-convert.1.html) (for windows you can download [here](https://community.chocolatey.org/packages/rsvg-convert)).
+You can specify preferred option in settings with parameter `conversion_tool`: either `rsvg-convert` or `inkscape`.
+It is strongly suggested to use `rsvg-convert`, because it is much faster.

 To make animation from `png` images, you can use [ffmpeg](https://www.ffmpeg.org/):
 ```bash